JanuarySnow/TempusVR/README.md

 # Removing the Modlist

-Simply delete the Apostasy folder.
-Congratulations, you have uninstalled Apostasy.
+Simply delete the TempusVR folder.
+Congratulations, you have uninstalled TempusVR.

 # Issues
 -some interiors will probably still have some mismatched lighting and floating objects here and there, havnt gone to them all yet